khoi03/Object-Searching-in-Videos/README.md

 ![LoFTR_example](Media/LoFTR_example.jpg)

 - Subsequently, I check if the number of confidence scores greater than 0.5 satisfies a particular threshold (I use a threshold of 65 in my code).
 Eventually, I employ YOLOv8 model to track ID of the detected human.
-If the model loses track of the person, the process will restart.
+If the model loses track of the person, the process will start over.

 ## 3. Results
 In this section, I will provide an overview of the results from the provided examples, which you can access and download from [here](https://uithcm-my.sharepoint.com/:f:/g/personal/20521482_ms_uit_edu_vn/Eo_svNSYVghLkWb_zqoVVE0BEpb-Bzmp5NDC3_3Wh1eB-g?e=2ZoVOa).
 Furthermore, please access the result frames for each video level via the following [link](https://uithcm-my.sharepoint.com/:f:/g/personal/20521482_ms_uit_edu_vn/EtuOSkYURstCo4GwnQ2j7TABLZQ2C7PyziCb9Uw2Uqx2HQ?e=3K6lMe).